Note to Prospective Speakers:

 Note: The courses you present at ATRI events will be automatically approved for CEUs by ATRI.
 If you would like to present your courses at other organization's conferences or on your own, and want them approved for CEUs by ATRI, please see the Provider Letter and Provider Application indicated above.

 Lynda Huey, MS, is the author of Heal Your Knees and Heal Your Hips, and the President of CompletePT Pool & Land Physical Therapy in Los Angeles that treats over 400 patients per week.
 Huey pioneered the use of water rehabilitation in athletics with the US track and field team in the 1980s.
-She has taught her water therapy techniques to thousands of coaches, therapists, and doctors in Italy, Australia, Brazil, and around the United States.
+She has taught her water therapy techniques to thousands of coaches, therapists, and doctors in Italy, Australia, Brazil, and around the US.
 She is a regular guest on radio and TV news shows.

 Connie Jasinskas, MSc, has been bringing passion and humor to her work as an international author and educator since 1984.
 AquaStretch™ Foundations and AquaStretch™ Certificate Course co-author, Connie specializes in AquaStretch™ and aquatic rehab for chronic pain, breast cancer, musculoskeletal and systemic health issues.
 Visit her websites to learn more: www.AquaStretchCanada.com and www.FortheLoveofFit.com.